yrc42/Winter2019_notes/psych/Group based Evil.md

 ### Harm

-1. additive: when there are bunch of people doing something harmful there is more harm than just a few people, simply due to number.
+1. **additive**: when there are bunch of people doing something harmful there is more harm than just a few people, simply due to number.
-2. exponential: coordination
+2. **exponential**: coordination

 ### Intentionality

-* fuzzy personhood: inside an entity, who get held responsible? the leadership, the bad apples, everybody, nobody? i.e. corporations
+* **fuzzy personhood**: inside an entity, who get held responsible? the leadership, the bad apples, everybody, nobody? i.e. corporations

 ### Justification